Definitions and descriptions for common ad terms

 MAU: Monthly active user is a metric that shows how many people open the website at least once each month.
 Often contrasted with DAU (daily active users).

 Publisher: A publisher provides the capability and inventory that allows advertisers to run ads on their websites (supply).
 A publisher can be a website that sells space on their property to advertisers and agencies.

 Retention rate: The percentage of users who continue engaging with a website over time.
-The retention rate is typically measured in days after users first visit a website. i.e: seven days (D7), one day (D1), etc.
+The retention rate is typically measured in days after users first visit a website. i.e.: seven days (D7), one day (D1), etc.

 ROAS: Return on advertising spend is a revenue-based metric used to calculate the efficiency and performance of digital advertising spend.
-ROAS is calculated by dividing the amount of revenue generated by an ad campaign with the amount spent on that ad campaign.
+ROAS is calculated by dividing the amount of revenue generated by an ad campaign by the amount spent on that ad campaign.

 SKAdNetwork: StoreKit Ad Network, or SKAdNetwork, is a privacy-centric API operated by Apple.
 It helps ad networks and advertisers measure their ad activity (such as impressions, clicks, and app installs) on an aggregated level.